jaredkosanovic/no-headwind/content/post/bike-to-oregon-2020/background.md

 +++
 author = "Jared Kosanovic"
-title = "Biking to Oregon: Part 0 - Background"
-date = "2020-12-29"
+title = "Biking to Oregon: Background" date = "2020-12-29"
 description = "First installment in my journal of biking from Wisconsin to Oregon." tags = [